wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 1.61 =
+* Tested for compatibility with WordPress version 3.8 - no issues found.
+* Fix: For custom field mapping, **the file_size data source** is now populated when the file name contains characters outside the printable ASCII range.
+* Fix: For `[mla_gallery]`, **field-level markup substitution parameters in item-specific parameters such as mla_link_href** are expanded properly.
+This corrects a defect introduced in v1.60.
+* Fix: For `[mla_gallery]`, **correct default style and markup templates** are applied when the shortcode `mla_style=` and/or `mla_markup=` parameters name templates that do not exist.
+The previous version incorrectly supplied the "tag-cloud" template in this case.

 = 1.60 =
 * New: **`[mla_tag_cloud]` shortcode**.
 Enhanced tag cloud for any taxonomy, with "grid" format, full Display Content and custom template support along the lines of `[mla_gallery]`.
 Paginated clouds are also supported.
 Full details in the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") and on the Settings/Media Library Assistant Documentation tab.
 * New: **`MLA Text Widget`**.
 You can add widgets containing `[mla_gallery]`, `[mla_tag_cloud]` or **any shortcode** to the sidebars on your site.
 More information in the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down").